Amrit Music

 Description:

 This is a double-reed wind instrument that you may find similar to the oboe, as they do have some similarities.
+It has a conical shape, which is what actually produces a loud, resonant sound it is known to have.

 Modern Use:

 A shehnai is very popular as it used to be played traditionally at weddings before it was used in modern music.
 You may have heard it on auspicious occasions in North India, as it was popularized by Ustad Bismillah Khan, mostly.
+It is used for many purposes, as the shehnai can be seen playing in both traditional and fusion styles of music.

 Nadaswaram –